nikic/llvm-project/llvm/docs/UserGuides.rst

 :doc:`AliasAnalysis`
    Information on how to write a new alias analysis implementation or how to use existing analyses.

+:doc:`NoAliasInfo`
+   Information on how provenance based alias analysis, used to implement C99 restrict, works.

 :doc:`MemorySSA`
    Information about the MemorySSA utility in LLVM, as well as how to use it.